Empowering Voters

 The League’s “legislative alerts” about bills being heard in New Hampshire are posted on our “Issues & Actions” page.
 They are sent via email to members and those who request them.
 Ask to get on our list via our “contact us” page.

 Visit our Voting Info page for more about voter registration and getting an absentee ballot for upcoming elections.
-Download this 2 pages flier about voting in NH in 2024.
+Download this flier about voting in NH in 2024.

 For our newest citizens for whom English is not a primary language, the NH Secretary of State has voter information in Spanish, French, and MandarinClick here.
 Información Electoral (Spanish), Information sur les élections (French); 选举信息 (Simplified Chinese)